Gordon, Nebraska

-Gordon is a city in Sheridan County in the state of Nebraska, in the Great Plains region of the United States.
+Gordon is a city in Sheridan County, Nebraska, United States, in the Great Plains region.
 Its population was 1,612 at the 2010 census.

 History

 Gordon was incorporated as a village in 1885 when the railroad was extended to that point.
 It was named for John Gordon, a pioneer settler.
 Gordon was incorporated in November 1885.

 Other names

 In the Lakota language, Gordon is known as tȟáȟča wakpá otȟúŋwahe, meaning "deer river city".